acenet-arc/ACENET_Summer_School_GPGPU/_episodes/05-adding-vectors-with-threads.md

 - "Threads can share memory, and synchronize with one another"
 ---

-Now that we have actual work being done by the GPU, we need to move on to getting it to do much larger amounts of work.
-We will handle this by breaking the data up across multiple threads to be handled in parallel.
-You can create M threads by changing the second parameter in the angled brackets of the function call to M.
+In the Hello World example we saw the `<<<M,N>>>` syntax used in CUDA to call a kernel function, and learned that it creates M blocks and N threads per block.
+In the Adding Vectors example we just finished, we used creates multiple blocks with `<<<N,1>>>`.
+Now we will use the second parameter to create threads instead.

+What is the difference?
+A GPU typically has several (2, or 4, or 6...) _streaming multiprocessors_ (SMs).
+A block is handled by one SM, but each SM can support many threads --- typically in multiples of 32.
+See the <a href="">CUDA C Programming Guide</a> for pictures.
+Threads can easily access and share the data within a block.

-You also need to change the kernel function, since it will be running in a number of threads.
-You need to ask the CUDA library for individual elements using some kind of indexing scheme.
-This changes the function definition to be the following.
+We need to change the kernel function to use CUDA's thread index, `threadIdx.x`.
+This changes the function definition to be the following:

 ~~~
 __global__ void add(int *a, int *b, int *c) {